Workshop “Generative AI meets Eye Tracking (GenEAI)”

 Submission

-Authors are invited to submit original work complying with the ETRA SHORT PAPER format (max.
-8 pages, plus any number of additional pages for references, max.
-150 words abstract).
-Also ensure that the Author Guidelines for SIG sponsored events (sigconf) are met prior to submission.
-GenEAI uses the Precision Conference System (PCS) through ETRA 2025 to handle the submission and reviewing process.
-All accepted papers will be published by ACM as part of the Workshop Proceedings (in ACM DL) of ETRA 2025.
+We invite authors to submit original work following the ETRA SHORT PAPER format (max.
+8 pages, plus any number of additional pages for references, with a 150-word abstract).
+Manuscripts should emphasize the intersection of generative AI and eye tracking, including any of the topics listed above.
+Please ensure that your submission complies with the Author Guidelines for SIG-sponsored events (sigconf format).
+The submission and review process will be handled through the Precision Conference System (PCS).
+All accepted papers will be published by ACM as part of the Workshop Proceedings of ETRA 2026.

 Important Dates